 Now Abuse is Abuse, and no one deserves to be abused.
 Some narcissistic people are dangerous, so you need to be careful as you don’t fully know their capability’s.
 If you stay around negative toxic people, it’ll only bring you more harm.
 Getting out safely and staying out safely will bring you inner peace.

-You’ve got to use your pain to overcome your fears and start working on what’s right for you, who you are, who you want to be, don’t let pride hold you back, if you fall, pick yourself back up, don’t let your ego destroy you, don’t let failure or mistakes destroy you, and don’t make any of them hold you back from living the life you want.
+You’ve got to use your pain to overcome your fears and start working on what’s right for you, who you are, who you want to be, don’t let pride hold you back, if you fall, pick yourself back up, don’t let your ego destroy you, don’t let failure or mistakes destroy you, and don’t let any of them hold you back from living the life you want.
 Don’t let grudges and resentment hold you back, as they are keeping you locked onto the past, and sometimes forgiveness is for yourself.
 Forgive yourself for not seeing it sooner.
 You did no wrong trying to help others.
 Forgiveness is for your own peace of mind.
 Forgiveness is for your future.

 Your past can define you negatively or positively, and you get to choose which one it’ll be.
 Past mistakes are past mistakes.
 You can learn from them and let them go, start living in the present moment and making your life how you want it to be.